Author, Andrew Gibson

 But here’s the thing not many people know…

-The exchange rates you see online are not real rates that can be achieved by a customer.
+The exchange rates you see online are not customer rates.

 What you are seeing is something called interbank exchange rates.

-As the name suggests, interbank rates are used by the banks to trade with each other.
+As the name suggests, interbank rates are used by the banks to trade with other banks.

 They are not customer rates.